mqo00/mqo00.github.io/docs/_en_portfolio/0-pol.md

 1. presents the **subgoal structure dynamically**,
 2. provides **step-wise feedback** with immediate hints and bug messages,
 3. enforces the **top-down order for input arguments in call stack column** and **bottom-up order for outputs in return value column**, which illustrates the concept that recursive function peel off the original input to reach base case and start to return from base case call, and
-4. separates **call stack, base case, and return value columns**, which highlights the important component in recursive algorithms.
+4. separates **call stack, base case, and return value columns**, which highlights the important components in recursive algorithms.

 We also discover a lot of problems that our tutor didn't address.
 For example, it's hard to **identify the types of error** students make and **provide more targeted hints**.
-We specified KCs for identifying the correct return value *pattern* vs. putting the correct values at corresponding rows, as students may observe the return value *pattern* correctly but made an off-by-one error.
+We specified KCs for "identifying the correct return value *pattern*" vs. "putting the correct values at corresponding rows", as students may observe the return value *pattern* correctly but made an off-by-one error.
 As a TA it's easy to tell what is the error that student make, but it's really hard for cognitive tutor to distinguish the difference and provide specific feedback.

 <iframe width="100%" height="400" src="https://miro.com/app/live-embed/uXjVOfAkTgg=/?moveToViewport=1794,-3730,3037,2945" frameBorder="0" scrolling="no" allowFullScreen></iframe>